-In January 2001, the Company formed an Ethical Pharmaceutical Division under the direction of the Company's executive medical director and chairman of its medical advisory committee.
-The launch of the Company's Ethical Pharmaceutical Division follows the Patent Office of The United States Commerce Department confirming the Company's filing and assignment of a Patent Application for the "Method and Composition for the Topical Treatment of Diabetic Neuropathy".
-Establishing a dedicated pharmaceutical division will enable the Company to diversify into the prescription drug market and to ensure safe and effective distribution of this important new product for the relief of diabetes-related pain.
+In January 2001, the Company formed an Ethical Pharmaceutical Unit under the direction of the Quigley Pharma Inc's Executive Vice President and chairman of its Medical Advisory Committee.
+The launch of Quigley Pharma Inc., follows the Patent Office of The United States Commerce Department confirming the assignment to the Company of a Patent Application filing for the "Method and Composition for the Topical Treatment of Diabetic Neuropathy".
+Establishing a dedicated pharmaceutical subsidiary will enable the Company to diversify into the prescription drug market and to ensure safe and effective distribution of this important new product for the relief of diabetes-related pain.